Walk 46: Whilton & Long Buckby Circular

 …& then take the first left down South Close…

-When we reach the junction below we need to turn right into Wright Road…
+25. On reaching the junction below turn right into Wright Road…

-…following it as the road bends right to a footpath sign on the right taking us left down the side of a house…
+…& follow it as the road bends right to a footpath sign on the right taking you left down the side of a house…

 …& through the gate at the end…